botlabs-gg/yagpdb/aylien/README.md

-# AYLIEN plugin
+# AYLIEN Plugin

-This plugin provides commands for interacting with the AYLIEN api
+This plugin provides commands for interacting with the AYLIEN API.